-With less than three months to go before the Keiskamma retrospective opens we are working around the clock and feel a growing sense of excitement.
 The Keiskamma Tapestry has been condition-checked following the fire in Parliament and at last formally approved for travel to Johannesburg.
 We’ve had confirmation of the generous loan of additional iconic pieces, such as the Democracy Tapestry in the Wits Art Museum Collection.
 Works based in Hamburg, including the magnificent Keiskamma Altarpiece, are in the process of being crated for the exhibition and transported to Johannesburg.
 And we are delighted to have received an additional grant from Business and Arts South Africa, for our exhibition marketing materials.

 While we are still seeking sponsorship for the catalogue / foundational archive, we have been very grateful for the offering of written contributions from inter-disciplinary commentators from South Africa, Nigeria, the US, Canada and the UK, who have engaged with the curatorial themes in illuminating ways.
 We’ve also been very fortunate to have had Dawn Garisch, Founder and Director of the Life Righting Collective, conduct an intensive, three-day storytelling workshop with the artists at the end of June, as a personal donation to the project.
 This facilitated powerful expressions of the artists’ connection to the artworks they have made over the past 22 years.
 The sharing of stories was generous and sensitive, a cathartic and poignant experience.
 Hearing of the personal journeys, triumphs and tragedies, that have guided the artists’ creative process and shaped the artworks, we were reminded again and again of the relevance of the central themes of the retrospective: Dying and Rising, Light and Dark, Hope and Despair.
 We look forward to sharing some of these stories with you, with the artist’s permission, when we are in a position to compile the catalogue.
 A huge thank you also to writer and educator Kholeka Sigenu, who drove from Queenstown to contribute to the workshop and brought with her a deep knowledge and understanding of Xhosa folklore and storytelling traditions.